LunaSare/datelife_examples/docs/Phyllostomidae_report.md

 # Taxon Phyllostomidae

 ## 1. Query source chronograms
-There are 223 species in the Open Tree of Life Taxonomy for the taxon Phyllostomidae.
+There are 223 subspecies in the Open Tree of Life Taxonomy for the taxon Phyllostomidae.
 Information on time of divergence is available for
 170
 of these species across 7 published and peer-reviewed chronograms.